Last updated on May 27th, 2023 at 04:31 pm

 Enjoying an authentic Mexican meal at El Grito feels like eating at your best friend’s house.
 The taqueria, situated on the north side of the city on Mountjoy Square, is decorated in a vibrant, homely manner, and the staff are welcoming and friendly.

 It’s the food, however, that’s the undoubted star of the show at El Grito.
 The taqueria serve up a host of classic Mexican fare, including the obligatory range of tacos, tortes, burritos, and nachos.
 Also on the menu are some more exotic Mexican treats such as horchata (a delicious sweet drink made from rice), gringas (a type of taco with cheese that’s cooked like a quesadilla), and avocado pie.
+The burritos are also among the best in Dublin.

 We recommend taking a friend and ordering anything that catches your eye to share.
 El Grito serve up Mexican beers to wash down your food.